Steckschwein/steckschwein.github.io/content/post/2024/03/Y9958_yjk_mode.md

     STA a_vram
     ...
 ```
-for Y2,Y3 same manner but with J.
+for Y2,Y3 in the same manner but with J.

 Finally we putting it all together and enhance our ppmview.prg with the YJK mode, also known as SCREEN 12 in MSX Basic.
 We also add an option -rgb to support the "old" RGB mode still.